wehlutyk/brainyserver/README.md

  * `<servername>:5000/admin/show_db`: to see what's stored in the server database
  * `<servername>:5000/admin/flush_db`: to empty the database and start over

+If you're running a test instance on your own computer, you can replace `<servername>:5000` with `127.0.0.1:5000`.
+If a friend has a test instance running for you, you need to put his domain name instead.

 ### Detailed crash-course

 Here's how to do it, broken down into little bits: